maximilianh/cellBrowser/README.md

 # Create a browser for a sample dataset

-There is a sample dataset in sampleData/sample1, it's a minimal expression matrix for a few thousand cells and only the first 100 genes and a bit of meta data for the cells..
+Here is a small example dataset (Nowakowski et al 2018, fetal brains).
+The expression matrix includes only the first 100 genes, otherwise all other features are used.

+    wget https://cells.ucsc.edu/downloads/samples/mini.tgz -O -  | tar xvz
+    cd mini

-You can build a viewer for it in the directory ~/public_html/cells/ and serve that directory on port 8888:
+You can build a browser for it in the directory ~/public_html/cells/ and serve that directory on port 8888:

-    cd sampleData/sample1/
     cbBuild -o ~/public_html/cells/ -p 8888

-The file cellbrowser.conf in sampleData/sample1/ explains all the various settings that are available in this config file.
-E.g. you can change the colors, add acronym tables, add file names, add more marker gene tables, etc.

 Then point your web browser to http://localhost:8888.
 To stop the web server, press Ctrl-C.
 You will have to re-run cbBuild again with -p8888 to look at it again.

+The file cellbrowser.conf explains all the various settings that are available in this config file.
+E.g. you can change the colors, add acronym tables, add file names, add more marker gene tables, etc.

 To deploy the result onto a real webserver, simply copy all files and directories under "~/public_html/cells" to an empty directory on a webserver and point your